-With so many CRM software choices available, it’s often difficult to determine what level of customization is acceptable.
+Types of CustomizationWith so many CRM software choices, it’s often difficult to determine what level of customization your business needs.
 So how do you determine the level of customization that’s right for your organization?
-How do you decide whether it’s worth it to you to configure a task exactly to your specifications instead of going with a slightly inferior out-of-the-box solution?
-To answer these questions, we should first assess the different levels of customization available.
+Let’s take a quick look at the three levels of customization.

-Most if not all companies use the CRM as a decision-making tool to meet their short and long-term financial goals.
-In order to provide the correct analysis needed to accomplish this, your CRM needs to be able to gather pertinent company and industry-specific data.
-Cookie-cutter CRMs are too general in categorizing data and cannot provide the necessary accuracy and detail needed.
-With customization, first, custom fields are added to CRM entities, like leads, contacts or opportunities in order to collect additional information that default forms don’t allow.
-Secondly, it involves using existing sales and marketing automation tools in order to create specific scenarios that are relevant to the client’s business.
-Lastly, you may need to leverage custom integration with non-CRM tools and services to pull in pertinent data generated outside the system.
+Key Areas to Focus on CustomizationMost companies use CRM as a decision-making tool to meet their financial goals.
+To provide the correct analysis, your CRM needs to gather pertinent company and industry-specific data.
+Cookie-cutter CRMs are too general in categorizing data.
+They cannot provide the necessary accuracy and detail required.
+One of the first steps in customizing your CRM is changing field names and options.
+These terms and options should be the same terminology your business currently uses.
+Another important area of customization is workflow automation.
+Put in place all current business processes that all your teams use today.
+And take any manual processes and automate them.
+You may need to leverage custom integration with non-CRM tools and services.
+This allows you to pull in pertinent data generated outside the system.
 For example, integrating your CRM with accounting or ERP software.
 Finally, having this company-specific info available at your desktop will not be enough.
-The custom application built for your business should also be available on your mobile app provided by the CRM vendor.
+The custom application built for your business should also be available on your CRM mobile app.

-When implementing CRM software, it is critical to get the buy-in from all your users so they will use the system religiously which hopefully will result in a database with more integrity that executives will base their decisions on.
+Foster Increased System UsageWhen implementing CRM software, it is critical to get the buy-in from all your users so they will use the system religiously which hopefully will result in a database with more integrity that executives will base their decisions on.
 In order to obtain the necessary buy-in, the users will have to believe the software will help them to be more productive in their daily activities and not be a chore.
 Having a customized application based on the data they deem appropriate and the processes they perform in their daily routine will foster increased system usage.
 The user interface will be easier to use and more intuitive thus increasing the user adoption rate.

-- marketing personnel will be able to target prospects better,
+- marketing personnel can target prospects better

 - sales reps can provide better sales forecasts resulting in the correct product mix and the customer getting their orders on time